List of Cthulhu Mythos books: Revelations of Gla'aki

 The Revelations of Gla'aki first appeared in Ramsey Campbell's short story "The Inhabitant of the Lake" (1964).
 It was written by a fictional undead cult worshipping the Great Old One Gla'aki.
 Within the lore of the Cthulu Mythos, whenever Gla'aki slept, the members of his cult had periods of free will, and, since they were part of Gla'aki and shared his memories, they wrote down what they remembered of their master's thoughts.
 The cult's handwritten manuscripts later came to be known as the Revelations of Gla'aki.
 The text originally contained 11 volumes, nine in the carefully abridged published edition, but the story implies it may have had more at different times in the past.
 Rumor has it that Mythos Scholar, Antonius Quine, once published a corrected edition of the Revelations of Gla'aki bound in a single volume.

 S

 Seven Cryptical Books of Hsan

 The Seven Cryptical Books of Hsan is a collection of writings mentioned by Lovecraft in "The Other Gods" (1921) and "The Dream-Quest of Unknown Kadath" (1926).
 In both stories, the books are mentioned in conjunction with the Pnakotic Manuscripts.
 They are kept in the temple of the Elder Ones in the city of Ulthar; these are the only copies existing in the current day of Lovecraft's stories.
 The character Barzai the Wise studied the books before his journey to see the gods dancing on Mount Hatheg-Kla, while another character, Randolph Carter, consulted them during his quest to reach Kadath.

 The collection can be considered to be an analogue to the I Ching, a Chinese text of cosmology and divination.

 T

-Tarsioid Psalms

-The Tarsioid Psalms are a collection of writings ascribed to the early Cenozoic Era, which some fans attribute to a fictional primate-folk of Paleocene/Eocene North America.
-They describe an evil destructive entity named Ngyr-Korath and its spawn, the Great Old One 'Ymnar.